Digital Indigenous has the logistical capability and experience to tailor training to specfic needs.

 Tania Hodges RPN, BSocSci, GradDipMgmt, PGCBR, GradDip (Te Reo), MBA (Distinction)

-Tania is passionate about making a positive difference and strives for excellence in both worlds.
+She is passionate about making a positive difference and strives for excellence in everything she does.

 “A social cultural conscience with a business edge.”